TeoJJss/Sight-Obby/README.md

 If you would like to view how I make the game, feel free to pull my .rblx file in this repository and run with Roblox Studio.

-I always welcome any suggestions and feedbacks related to my project!

 Cheers!